-As of December 31, 2019 and 2018, the taxable temporary differences associated with investments in subsidiaries for which no deferred tax liabilities have been recognized were \$19,121 thousand and \$6,824 thousand, respectively.
+As of December 31, 2020 and 2019, the taxable temporary differences associated with investments in subsidiaries for which no deferred tax liabilities have been recognized were \$40,517 thousand and \$19,121 thousand, respectively.

-The tax authorities have examined income tax returns of the Company and domestic subsidiaries through 2017.
+The tax authorities have assessed the income tax returns of the Company through 2018.

-27. EARNINGS PER SHARE
+26. EARNINGS PER SHARE